Comfortable and luxurious backcountry accommodations

 Madrone & Sunrise

 Madrone is located in a wooded section of the property, just past Bodhi, our staff housing dorm.
 This eco-remodeled dorm has cork floors, simple furnishings, desk, lighting and a wrap around covered walkway.
 Beautiful tile work adorns the shared bath and shower rooms within the building.
 There are two ensuites available, one of which is ADA-accessible.
 Double occupancy with your choice of Full, Queen, or King beds now available in the Madrone Dorms.

 Sunrise is located near the Strawbale Meditation Temple on the upper campus.
-Each room provides a desk, lighting, outlets, bookcase, and alarm clock.
+Each room provides a desk, lighting, outlets, bookcase.
 A newly remodeled shared bathroom with two toilets, two sinks and two showers can be accessed in the center of the building.
 Also located in the Sunrise Building is the Sunrise Classroom, which is a large space for classes, meetings, and retreats.

 Bungalows & Cabinettes

 Nestled in a grove of woods a short walk from the Main Lodge & Spa you will find the Bungalows.
 Our stand-alone eco cabins (cedar siding, bamboo floors, and birch furniture) offer a full size loft bed, desk, bookshelf, closet, and covered porch.
 The Bungalow Bathhouse is nearby with an outdoor private shower and double vanity sink.
 The toilets and laundry room are a two-minute walk down the road to the indoor Manzanita Bathhouse for both men and women.
 The Lodge, Sauna, and Hot Tub are a short walk uphill from here.